Search

-This coneflower is a tall, erect and stately native with yellow rays accented by a green center held by coarse, hairy stems.
-Blooming in August and September.
+This coneflower is a tall, erect and stately native with yellow ray petals accented by a green center held by coarse, hairy stems.
+Blooms in August and September.
 Excellent cut flower and butterfly magnet.
 R. laciniata can be found blooming in moist meadows, grassy roadsides and flood plains from Quebec to Montana south to Arizona and Florida.

 Height